Longicorn209/Ptychee-Demo/README.md

 ## Citation

-If you use this repository in academic work, please cite the associated publication:
+If you use this repository in academic work, please cite the associated publications:

 https://doi.org/10.1038/s41586-025-09693-6